 Gilberthouse.org reveal the double-headed eagle of the Scottish Rite Freemasons represents the highest degrees and is associated with the Sumerian God of War and hunter, Ninurta and Nimrod, described in Genesis 10:9 as a ‘mighty hunter’.

 Ninurta was depicted as a farmer and associated with rainstorms and thunder.
-Farmer are symbolic of cultivation whilst rainstorms and thunder are symbolic principles for growth and consciousness, or in other words expanding consciousness out of ego into a higher state of mind.
+A farmer is symbolic of cultivation whilst rainstorms and thunder is symbolic principles for growth and consciousness, or in other words expanding consciousness out of ego into a higher state of mind.

 The same idea is expressed in the story of Nimrod in the Bible who is also associated with the double-headed eagle.
 In ancient Hebrew, Nimrod means ‘we will revolt’ earning him the reputation as a rebel in opposition to YHWH, the Hebrew God.
 Biblical accounts also reveal that Nimrod established several kingdoms, symbolic of our personality traits – the characters within us that rule.